-We have considered a very general model for analyzing time-to-event data subject to censoring.
+We have considered a very general model for analyzing time to event data subject to censoring.
 The model allows the event times to link to the covariate indices in an unspecified fashion.
-Because both the number of indices and the functional form of the linkage to the indices are determined by data, conceptually, the model is maximally flexible.
-In practice, a relatively low number of indices is expected to avoid the curse of dimensionality.
-This work was conducted without requiring covariate independent censoring.
-Instead, we required only event-independent censoring conditional on covariates, which is the minimum requirement for identification.
-We derived a class of estimators that are consistent and asymptotically normal.
-We also proposed a procedure for constructing a semiparametric efficient estimator that achieves the optimal estimation variability among all possible consistent estimators.
+Because both the number of indices and the functional form of the linkage to the indices are data determined, conceptually the model is maximally flexible.
+In practice, relatively low number of indices are expected to avoid curse of dimensionality.
+The work is conducted without requiring covariate independent censoring.
+Instead, it only requires event independent censoring conditional on covariates, which is the minimum requirement for identification.
+We derived a class of estimators which are consistent and asymptotically normal.
+We also proposed a procedure to construct the semiparametric efficient estimator that achieves the optimal estimation variability among all possible consistent estimators.

-There are also several limitations, fundamentally due to the dimension-reduction modeling.
-First, to circumvent the general identifiability issue, we have proposed fixing the upper block of the parameter matrix as the identity.
+There are also several limitations fundamentally due to the dimension reduction modeling.
+First, to circumvent the general identifiability issue, we have proposed to fix the upper block of the parameter matrix to be identity.
 This is a valid choice if the first d components of the covariates are indeed active in the model.
-In contrast, if any one of the first d components happens to be inactive, convergence issue will occur during the estimation process.
-This can be used as a way of selecting the first d components.
-In other words, one can permutate the covariates, and then use any covariate ordering that does not lead to numerical issues.
-Second, in practice, when the sample size does not exceed hundreds, the method may yield poor performance when the dimensions p and d are large, say, p > 30 and d > 3.
-This is the price paid for model flexibility.
-If this situation arises, one may consider obtaining more observations or imposing additional model assumptions to enrich the model structure.
+On the contrary, if any one of the first d components happens to be inactive, convergence issue will occur during the estimation process.
+This can be used as a way to select the first d components.
+In other words, one can permutate the covariates and use any of the covariate ordering that does not lead to numerical issues.
+Second, in practice, when sample size does not exceed hundreds, the method may yield poor performance when the dimensions p and d are large, say p > 30 and d > 3.
+This is the price paid to model flexibility.
+If indeed this situation arises, one may consider to either obtain more observations or to impose additional model assumptions to enrich the model structure.